pittst3r/certgen/README.md

 ##### Arguments

-1. The name (CN) of the CA, which will also be used as the cert and key file names (less the extension); IMPORTANT: this name cannot be shared by any of the certificates you create with this root certificate
+1. The Common Name of the CA, which will also be used as the cert and key file names (less the extension); IMPORTANT: this name cannot be shared by any of the certificates you create with this root certificate